 WHAT IS TEMPEH

 Pronounced ‘tempe’ is a traditional Indonesian food product, that is usually made from fermented soybeans (plant-based); but any whole bean (i.e., red kidney, white beans [chowli], chickpeas [chole], black beans, kala chana; any beans really) can be used.
-The process involves using a fungus (a good one) sold as tempeh starter.
-It has this firm and earthy and nutty flavour, and is excellent for vegetarians who desire a texture which is more hardy; great for burgers, patties, add to salad, and tacos or a roti roll; for additional protein component.
-I discovered it, when I was studying my Macrobiotic education; the kitchen often made us tempeh burgers, and they were divine.
+It looks like a cake, and the starches in the bean become easier to digest after we get the finished product post-fermentation i.e., tempeh.
+The process involves using a fungus (a good one) sold as a tempeh starter.
+It has this firm and earthy and nutty flavour, and is excellent for vegetarians who desire a more hardy texture; great for burgers, patties, add it to a salad, and tacos or a roti roll; for additional protein components (especially for vegetarians).
+I discovered it when I was studying my Macrobiotic education; the kitchen often made us tempeh burgers, and they were divine.

-For vegans it becomes and additional source of B12 (as it’s a fermented food product), and for vegetarians and vegans both; it’s great for that additional protein that one needs.
-I find that because I have a tough fitness regime, and desire robustness in my foods, tempeh becomes a great option for me, when I want to get the additional satisfaction out of my meal.
+For vegans, it becomes an additional source of B12 (as it’s a fermented food product), and for vegetarians and vegans both; it’s great for that additional protein that one needs.
+I find that because I have a tough fitness regime, and desire robustness in my foods, tempeh becomes a great option for me when I want to get the additional satisfaction out of my meal.

 Just 85 grams gets you very far in nutrients that it provides, by adding the following:

 - 15 grams of protein to your meal

 - Iron 12% of RDI

 - Magnesium 18% RDI